 Instructors assigned to a specific course are responsible for evaluating and assigning an appropriate letter grade to all students after completion of that course.
 The criteria used to evaluate student performance and to determine letter grade earned will be provided to the student on the course syllabus at the beginning of the course.
 At the end of the semester, all grades assigned by the instructor will be considered final.
-If an error in grading or another valid reason for a grade change has occurred, the instructor may request a Change of Grade with documentation to the appropriate dean for approval.
+If an error in grading or another valid reason for a grade change has occurred, the instructor may request a Change of Grade with documentation to the appropriate Dean for approval.
 All Change of Grade requests must be submitted within six weeks of the following semester in which the grade was assigned.
 After approval, the grade change will be forwarded to the Admissions Office for final recording.
-All grades are final when recorded and instructors must have a valid reason and documentation to request a grade change.
+All grades are final when recorded; no grades are changed unless students provide instructors with a valid reason and documentation to request a grade change.
+Grade changes are made at the discretion of the instructor.